hesamzia/machine_learning_with_python/README.md

 # machine_learning_with_python

-Using Python in machine learning projects (regression, classification, and clustering methods) to predict data
+In this repository, we try to solve some projects in the field of machine learning methods such as regression, classification, and clustering, and ultimately arrive at good models that can predict new things.

+# Regression